-The very first floors used in interior construction consisted of the ground itself.
-This was often cleared and leveled off before the structure was erected around it.
+The very first floors used in interior construction were made simply of the ground itself.
+The soil was often cleared and leveled off before the structure was erected above it.
 In some cases, hay or straw was used to soften this surface and make it slightly warmer in the winter.
-Cured animal skins may also have been draped over the earth to provide some level of padding.
+Cured animal skins may also have been draped over the earth to provide some degree of padding.

 Ancient household also might drop trash and refuse directly on the floor and then walk over it to compress it down into a solid surface.
-In rural areas, the interior of the house was often shared with livestock.
-When they got into the living areas, they would sometimes leave waste, which would then also be walked over and compressed down into the floor.
-The result was a surface that was as hard as concrete.
+In rural areas, the interior of the house was often shared with livestock, and animals leave waste, which would also be walked over and compressed down into the floor, resulting in a surface that was as hard as concrete.

 Early North American Flooring

 Tribal people in North America commonly poured large amounts of sand over the ground inside their structures and then smoothed out the sand.
-The sand layer would collect waste, refuse, and would turn mucky, much like a giant litter box.
-At that point, it could be swept clean of the structure, and then replaced with a fresh coat of sand, creating a warm, soft, relatively sanitary ancient floor covering.
+The sand layer would collect waste and refuse and, over time, would turn mucky, much like a giant litter box.
+At that point, it could be swept out of the structure and then replaced with a fresh layer of sand, creating a warm, soft, relatively sanitary floor covering.

 Ancient Indian Flooring

-Traditional dirt floors were given a new twist in this region, with the addition of an array of decorative colorful sands.
-These could be strewn across the floor, and mixed with rice powder and flower petals to tint and color the natural surface of the ground randomly.
-They could also be arranged in intricate patterns and designs, in an art form known as rangoli, which is still practiced to this day.
+Traditional dirt floors were given a new twist in the Indian subcontinent with the addition of an array of decorative colorful sands.
+These could be strewn across the floor or mixed with rice powder and flower petals to tint and color the natural surface of the ground randomly.
+They could also be arranged in intricate patterns and designs, in an art form known as rangoli, which is still practiced today.

 The History of Natural Stone Flooring

-We see other instances of natural stone materials being used across the ancient world.
-The Greeks prized marble as a flooring material for its translucent abilities which made the lighter versions of this stone seem to glow in the sunlight.
-The royal families of the Carthaginian Empire also had a special Turkish marble that they built all of their palaces from as a sign of prestige.
+There are other examples of natural stone materials being used across the ancient world.
+The Greeks prized marble as a flooring material for its translucent abilities, particularly with light-colored stone that seemed to glow in the sunlight.
+The royal families of the Carthaginian Empire had a special Turkish marble that they used to build all of their palaces as a symbol of prestige.

 Roman Heated Stone Floors

-During the Roman Empire the art of natural stone flooring reached a new height of innovation.
-These masters of architecture were able to design a series of floors that were actually heated from below; these were the first below-surface radiant heating systems.
+During the Roman Empire, the art of natural stone flooring reached new heights of innovation.
+Masterful Roman architects were able to design a series of floors that were actually heated from below; these were the first below-surface radiant heating systems.

-This process made use of large tiles, propped up on joists, so that a gap was created beneath the surface of the floor.
-A furnace would then be placed at one end of this gap and lit, while a vent would be placed at the other end.
-This would draw heat continuously across the bottom of the floor, warming it considerably.
+This process made use of large tiles propped up on joists so that a gap was created beneath the surface of the floor.
+A furnace was placed at one end of this gap and, while a vent was placed at the other end.
+The heat from the burning furnace was drawn across the bottom of the floor toward the vent, warming the tile above.
 These heated floors were used in the homes of the wealthy throughout the life of the empire.